 This daily ritual looks different depending on the time of year – and winter is a great season to see the changing tides at sunset.

-Timing is crucial because many a motorist has mistimed their return over the Causeway, only to get stuck in the water’s tidal surge!
+Timing is crucial because many a motorist has timed their return over the Causeway badly, only to get stuck in the water’s tidal surge.

-Before visiting Holy Island it’s crucial that you check the crossing and tide times.
+Before visiting Holy Island it’s vital that you check the crossing and tide times.
 Many motorists have been stranded on the causeway during high tides resulting in dramatic rescue operations!

-To enjoy the island’s remoter areas, head to The Snook and hike over the dunes to the beaches.
+To enjoy the island’s remoter areas, head to The Snook and hike over the dunes to the beaches which provide sensational sea views.

 There is no overnight camping on the island.
 Whilst you can take a camper van onto Lindisfarne, no overnight parking is allowed.